 In addition to the above key concepts, children will inquire into related concepts in all curriculum areas.

 Throughout their learning, students acquire and apply a set of skills which are valuable not only for the teaching and learning that goes on within classroom but also in life outside the school.
-There are five transdisciplinary skills identified within the Primary Years Programme:
+There are five ATL identified within the Primary Years Programme: